Scroll-Driven Animation Patterns

 Binds vertical translation directly to the root scroll position, running entirely on the compositor thread.

-/* Performance Impact: Passive listener prevents scroll blocking. rAF batching avoids layout thrashing. */
+/* Passive listener prevents scroll blocking. rAF batching avoids layout thrashing. */

 const prefersReducedMotion = window.matchMedia('(prefers-reduced-motion: reduce)').matches;